mike-battaglia/dto-homework/toe/presentation/ch36p.md

----

-**Slide Title:** Building Blocks of Experience: Analysis of Mental States
+# Building Blocks of Experience: Analysis of Mental States

----

 ### **Consciousness and Mental States: The Dynamic Duo**